 - In order to identify the interfaces to the TSF, the parts of the TOE that make up the TSF must first be identified.
-This identification is actually a part of the TOE design (ADV_TDS) analysis, but is also performed implicitly (through identification and description of the TSFI) by the developer in cases where TOE design (ADV_TDS) is not included in the assurance package.
+This identification is actually a part of the TOE design (ADV\TDS) analysis, but is also performed implicitly (through identification and description of the TSFI) by the developer in cases where TOE design (ADV\TDS) is not included in the assurance package.
 In this analysis, a portion of the TOE must be considered to be in the TSF if it contributes to the satisfaction of an SFR in the ST (in whole or in part).
 This includes, for example, everything in the TOE that contributes to TSF runtime initialisation, such as software that runs prior to the TSF being able to protect itself because enforcement of the SFRs has not yet begun (e.g., while booting up).
-Also included in the TSF are all parts of the TOE that contribute to the architectural principles of TSF self-protection, domain isolation, and non-bypassability (see Security Architecture (ADV_ARC)). - 542 Once the TSF has been defined, the TSFI are identified.
-The TSFI consist of all means for users to invoke a service from the TSF (by supplying data that is processed by the TSF) and the corresponding responses to those service invocations.
+Also included in the TSF are all parts of the TOE that contribute to the architectural principles of TSF self-protection, domain separation, and non-bypassability (see Security Architecture (ADV\ARC)). - Once the TSF has been defined, the TSFI are identified.
+The TSFI consists of all means by which external entities (or subjects in the TOE but outside of the TSF) supply data to the TSF, receive data from the TSF and invoke services from the TSF.
 These service invocations and responses are the means of crossing the TSF boundary.
 While many of these are readily apparent, others might not be as obvious.
 The question that should be asked when determining the TSFIs is: "How can a potential attacker interact with the TSF in an attempt to subvert the SFRs?"
-The following discussions illustrate the application of the TSFI definition in different contexts. - A.2.1.1 Electrical interfaces - 543 In TOEs such as smart cards, where the adversary has not only logical access to the TOE, but also complete physical access to the TOE, the TSF boundary is the physical boundary.
+The following discussions illustrate the application of the TSFI definition in different contexts.

+A.2.1.1 Electrical interfaces

+545 In TOEs such as smart cards, where the adversary has not only logical access to the TOE, but also complete physical access to the TOE, the TSF boundary is the physical boundary.
 Therefore, the exposed electrical interfaces are considered TSFI because their manipulation could affect the behaviour of the TSF.
 As such, all these interfaces (electrical contacts) need to be described: various voltages that might be applied, etc.